 Each engine sources and weighs entities a little differently, which is why the per-engine playbooks diverge in the details.
 Our guides on getting cited in ChatGPT, ranking in Perplexity, and appearing in Google AI Overviews cover those differences.
 The entity fundamentals below carry across all of them.

 There is an important nuance here about timing.
-An engine's parametric memory, the facts baked into its training, updates slowly, on a training cycle you cannot see.
+An engine's parametric memory (the facts baked into its training) updates on a slow training cycle you cannot see.
 But most modern AI answers also retrieve live sources at query time and ground the response in them.
 That means fixing your structured data and your public facts can influence the grounded, cited part of an answer well before any model retraining catches up.
 You are not stuck waiting years for a fix.

 Two things follow for your brand.
 First, a strong entity is what earns an AI citation in the first place; the engine cites sources it can attribute confidently to a known thing.
-Second, a weak or ambiguous entity is the root cause of most AI hallucinations about a brand, where the model blends your facts with a namesake's or invents a detail to fill a gap.
-Entity clarity is the single lever that improves citation and reduces hallucination at the same time.
+Second, a weak or ambiguous entity is behind many of the AI hallucinations about a brand we see in audits, where the model blends your facts with a namesake's or invents a detail to fill a gap.
+Entity clarity is one lever that improves citation and reduces hallucination at the same time.

 Entity Disambiguation: Making Sure AI Knows Which Brand You Are